RE:IMAGINESLC

 How are improvements in this district being funded?

-The S.B.
-272 Capital City Revitalization Zone bill is anticipated to generate approximately $1.2 billion in tax revenue, which would go toward the proposed Sports, Entertainment, Culture, and Convention district.
+In 2024, S.B.
+272 Capital City Revitalization Zone was passed and is anticipated to generate approximately $1.2 billion in tax revenue, which would go toward the proposed Sports, Entertainment, Culture, and Convention district.
 Of the proposed $900 million that would go to SEG, the funds would support the overall development of the district including public plazas, entertainment spaces, infrastructure, and the renovation of Delta Center.
-The remaining $300 million generated from the tax would be dedicated solely to the culture and convention portion of the district.
+The remaining $300 million generated from the tax would be dedicated solely to the culture and convention portion of the district via an interlocal agreement between Salt Lake City and Salt Lake County.
 During the City Council meeting on May 7, SEG shared that it planned to contribute in excess of $3 billion in private funds to the district.
 Cultural spaces, convention spaces, county arts organizations, and some of the public infrastructure would be funded within a mix of public and private resources.

 Would SEG spend all $900 million on Delta Center renovations?